-People-to-people links between Australia and Germany are well established and warm.
-According to ABS data from the 2011 census, just over 108,000 Australian residents were born in Germany, while almost 900,000 Australians claim German ancestry.
-In 2014-15, 26,327 working holidaymaker visas were issued to young Germans, Australia’s third-largest source worldwide, and second-largest source in Europe.
-Germany was the second-largest European market for tourists visiting Australia (over 188,100) in 2014-15.
+People-to-people links between Australia and Germany are warm and well-established.
+According to the 2011 census, about 108,000 Australian residents were born in Germany, while almost 900,000 Australians claim German ancestry.
+In 2015-16, 25,980 working holidaymaker visas were issued to young Germans, Australia’s second-largest source behind the UK.
+Germany was the second-largest European market for tourists visiting Australia (195,100) in 2015-16.

 Innovation and R&D linkages

 Australia and Germany share strong ties in innovation and research.
 More than 500 partnerships and cooperation agreements exist between Australian and German universities.
-Germany is a key partner for Australia’s peak scientific body, the CSIRO, and Australia’s third most important research partner overall.
+Germany is a key partner for Australia’s peak scientific body, the CSIRO.
 German partner organisations include the Fraunhofer Gesellschaft and the Max Planck Institute.
 Areas of collaboration with German organisations include: ICT, food safety technology and food processing, solar technology, materials science and engineering, crop science, science education programs and radio astronomy and aerospace research.

-Germany is the third-largest source country of European students after Italy and the UK, with 4,571 German students enrolled to study in Australia in 2014.
+Germany is the third-largest source country of European students after Italy and the UK, with 4,732 German students studying in Australia in 2015.
 Postgraduate studies provide Australian institutions with the greatest opportunities to enter the German market, particularly in the areas of Information Technology, International Law and International Business and Technology.

 The German Academic Exchange Service (DAAD) and Universities Australia signed the Australia-Germany Joint Research Cooperation Scheme in December 2014 to support bilateral research exchanges.
 The Alexander von Humboldt Foundation also offers grants for research exchanges.